CARE

 CARE Team

-CARE team is comprised of:
+The CARE team is comprised of:

-• Lorna Bukasa – CARE Counselor
+• Byanca Barajas – CARE Counselor/Coordinator

-For more information on the CARE program, please visit the Extended Opportunities Programs & Services (EOPS) located in Administration/Services Building, E5-416 or call (213) 763-7117 or (213) 763-7097
+For more information on the CARE program, please visit the Extended Opportunities Programs & Services (EOPS) located in the Administration/Services Building, E5-416, or call (213) 763-7117 or (213) 763-7097

 EOPS Social Media